jhpyle/docassemble/_docs/config.md

 {% include side-by-side.html demo="list-interview" %}

+## <a name="administrative interviews">Administrative interviews</a>

+The `administrative interviews` directive adds hyperlinks to interviews to the main menu.

+Suppose you have two interviews, `inspect.yml` and `manage.yml`, that you use frequently.
+You can list them in the [Configuration] as
+follows:

+{% highlight yaml %}
+administrative interviews:
+  - docassemble.missouri:data/questions/inspect.yml
+  - docassemble.missouri:data/questions/manage.yml
+{% endhighlight %}

+Then, there will be hyperlinks in the menu to:

+* `/interview?i=docassemble.missouri:data/questions/inspect.yml&new_session=1`
+* `/interview?i=docassemble.missouri:data/questions/manage.yml&new_session=1`

+The labels for these hyperlinks will be taken from the [`metadata`] of the interview.
+The label will be the [`short title`] as specified in the [`metadata`], or if that is not defined the label will be the [`title`].

+These interview links will always be shown in the main menu; however, a link to an interview will not be shown if the user is currently in a session of that interview.

+If you want the links in the menu to appear only for users in a given role, you can set the [`required privileges for listing`] specifier in the [`metadata`] to a list of [privileges].
+In that case, only users who have one of the listed privileges will see the link in the menu.
+If a [`required privileges for listing`] specifier does not exist, the [`required privileges`] specifier will be used to determine if the link in the menu is shown.

+The names and privileges that will be used for purposes of the main menu can be overridden by specifying an item in the `administrative interviews` list in the form of a [YAML] dictionary instead of the name of the interview file.
+For example:

+{% highlight yaml %}
+administrative interviews:
+  - interview: docassemble.missouri:data/questions/inspect.yml
+    title: Inspect
+    required privileges:
+      - admin
+      - advocate
+  - interview: docassemble.missouri:data/questions/manage.yml
+    title:
+      en: Inspect
+      es: Inspeccionar
+    required privileges:
+      - admin
+{% endhighlight %}

+When listing an item in dictionary form, only the `interview` key is required.
+The `title` key can be set to a single name, or to a [YAML] dictionary where the keys are languages and the values are the titles to be used for that language.

+The hyperlinks from the menu contain the `&new_session=1`, which means that a new session will be started every time the user clicks the interview.
+In many situations, you will not want the clicking of the link from the menu to result in a proliferation of interview sessions.
+You may want to set up the `metadata` of your administrative interviews as follows:

+{% highlight yaml %}
+metadata:
+  title: Manager
+  required privileges:
+    - admin
+  sessions are unique: True
+  hidden: True
+{% endhighlight %}

+The [`sessions are unique`] specifier means that there will only ever be one session per user.
+This means that if the user already has a session in the interview, the `&new_session=1` directive will not result in a new session being started; instead, the original session will be resumed.

+The [`hidden`] specifier means that sessions in this interview will be hidden on the "My Interviews" page.

+It is a good practice to make your "administrative" interviews simple so that they feel more like control panels than interviews.
+For example, you might want to have a single screen with buttons created using [`action_button_html()`].
+Or if you need multiple screens, you can have a variable to keep track of the current screen, and then use [`menu_items`] and [`url_action()`] to provide the user with a menu for navigating from screen to screen.

 ## <a name="resume interview after login"></a>Always go back to the current interview after logging in

 If a user starts an interview as an anonymous user and then registers